 What Does an Electrical Lineman Do?

 Do you get a thrill out of living on the edge?
 If you do, and don’t mind heights, this is a job worth exploring.
-Electrical linemen install, maintain and repair electric power lines and other equipment associated with electrical distribution and transmission systems.
+Electrical linemen install, maintain and repair electric power lines and other equipment used in electrical distribution and transmission systems.

-Electrical linemen — also called linemen, lineworkers, line installers and repairers, and power line technicians — regularly work at height and deal with high-voltage electricity, so the job is considered dangerous.
-Much of the work is done outdoors, in all weather conditions.
 Transmission lineman bring power to the pole, and they are the ones who climb 100 feet off the ground.
 Distribution lineman, who bring the power from the pole to the customer, usually only climb around 50 feet off the ground.
+Either may work on buried power lines.

 - Install equipment ranging from utility poles to power lines to crossarms, insulators, switches and switchgear